cvhciKIT/sloth/doc/index.rst

 *Please* provide feedback to us on this document and Sloth in general!
 We won't be able to incorporate your required features if you do not talk to us.
 Also, use the bug tracker at https://github.com/cvhciKIT/sloth/issues.
-Of course, similarly welcome are patches!
+Of course, pull requests are always welcome!

 Contents
 ========